 Definition of Legacy Systems

 It’s a system composed of outdated computer software/hardware that may still be in use.
-These involve legacy applications, computer systems legacy hardware, legacy software, and programming languages used in the past by companies.
+These involve legacy technologies like applications, computer systems legacy hardware, legacy software, and programming languages used in the past by companies.

 Legacy systems are part of the production systems that companies use today and it has a direct impact on scaling productivity.
 In-house developed software may be one of the most important aspects of production legacy systems.